Skip to content

 You're running paid traffic.

-If you're spending money on ads and your site converts at 1–2% when it could be converting at 2.5–3%, you're paying for leads that never materialise.
+If you're spending money on ads and your site converts at 1-2% when it could be converting at 2.5-3%, you're paying for leads that never materialise.
 Speed is the single highest-ROI technical improvement for paid traffic sites.
-If your PageSpeed score is below 70, a rebuild typically pays for itself within 3–6 months of ad spend.
+If your PageSpeed score is below 70, a rebuild's cost is often offset within 3-6 months of media spend at typical conversion-rate improvements; payback varies by traffic and prior baseline.

 You have ongoing site changes.

-If you or someone on your team regularly makes updates - new pages, copy changes, image swaps, pricing updates - you're either paying a developer for small tasks or spending your own time in WordPress admin.
-Our managed editing retainer replaces that: most edits are deployed automatically within minutes through our automated update pipeline.
-Larger structural changes are handled within 24-48 hours, for a flat monthly fee.
+If you or someone on your team regularly makes updates - new pages, copy changes, image swaps, pricing updates - you are either paying a developer for small tasks or spending your own time in WordPress admin.
+Managed editing support replaces that: common edits can move through an automated update workflow, while larger structural changes are scoped separately.
 No WordPress admin.
-No plugin updates.
-No random things breaking.
+No plugin update pipeline.
+No theme/plugin compatibility surface to manage.

 You care about organic search.

 Google's Core Web Vitals are a ranking factor.
 Slow sites with poor LCP and CLS scores are ranked below fast ones, all else equal.
-If you're investing in SEO or content, getting the technical foundation right accelerates everything else.
+When investing in SEO or content, technical performance and indexability compound the return on that investment.

 You've hit the WordPress maintenance ceiling.